Inverse-Modeling/msHyBR/README.md

 If you use this codes, you *must* cite the original authors:

-       [1] "A Joint Reconstruction and Model Selection Approach for Large Scale Inverse Modeling".
+       [1] Sabaté Landman et al. "A Joint Reconstruction and Model Selection Approach for Large Scale Inverse Modeling".
 2024.

 [MIT](LICENSE)

 ## Acknowledgement

-This work was partially supported by the National Science Foundation ATD program under grants DMS-2208294, DMS-2341843, DMS-2026830, and DMS-2026835.
+This work was partially supported by the National Science Foundation under grants DMS-2208294, DMS-2341843, DMS-2026830, and DMS-2026835.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.